dennybritz/deeplearning-papernotes/rmn-language-modeling.md

 - This works seems related to "Alternative structures for character-level RNNs" where the authors feed n-grams from previous words into the classification layer.
 The idea is to relieve the network from having to memorize these.
 I wonder how the approaches compare.
 - No related work section?
 I don't know if I like the name memory bank and the reference to Memory Networks here.
 I think the main idea behind Memory Networks was to reason over multiple hops.
 The authors here only make one hop, which is essentially just a plain attention mechanism.
 - I wonder why exactly the RMR performs worse than the RM.
-I can't easily find an intuitive explanation for why that would be the case.
+I can't easily find an intuitive explanation for why that would be.
 Maybe just not enough training data?
-- How did the authors arrive at their hyperparameters (128-dimensions)?
-128 seemsl small compared to other models.
+- How did the authors arrive at their hyperparameters (128 dimensions)?
+128 seems small compared to other models.